nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 }
 ```

-The redirect URI is used to query the status of the payment as it must implement the payment status endpoint defined in [A2Pay API specification](eudi-payment-api.yml).
-The status of the payment is defined as [ISO 20022](https://www.iso20022.org/catalogue-messages/additional-content-messages/external-code-sets) payment status code.
+The redirect URI can subsequently be utilized to query the payment status, as it must adhere to the payment status endpoint specified in the [A2Pay API specification](eudi-payment-api.yml).
+The payment status is represented using [ISO 20022](https://www.iso20022.org/catalogue-messages/additional-content-messages/external-code-sets) payment status codes.

 | Type |               Name              |                                                            Explanation                                                           |
 |:----:|:-------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------:|